-Services are given a higher priority by the Android runtime than many other processes and will only be terminated as a last resort by the system in order to free up resources.
-In the event that the runtime does need to kill a Service, however, it will be automatically restarted as soon as adequate resources once again become available.
+Services are given a higher priority by the Android runtime than many other processes and will only be terminated as a last resort by the system to free up resources.
+If the runtime does need to kill a Service, however, it will be automatically restarted as soon as adequate resources once again become available.
 A Service can reduce the risk of termination by declaring itself as needing to run in the foreground.
 This is achieved by making a call to startForeground().
 This is only recommended for situations where termination would be detrimental to the user experience (for example, if the user is listening to audio being streamed by the Service).